jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] > Was at 'Other Issues' taking out the more harsh wordings.
 - [x] I see the difficulty of using the words 'concept' vs. 'aspect'.
 I want to call it 'aspects' everywhere.
 But contradictory: 'aspects' is now considered out of scope, while I cannot easily prevent mentioning it at all, because it was in the back of my head during some of these projects.
 I also have this a little with the term 'code base' which I want to rename to 'base of the code', because 'code base' is a term often used differently in IT.
 - [x] Out of scope ideas:
     - [x] I see this document talks about what I would rather call a runtime.
-Figuring out how Circle could work stand-alone up and running is probably not in the scope of this project anymore.
+Figuring out how Encircle could work stand-alone up and running is probably not in the scope of this project anymore.
 Just describing the language, mostly the diagram notation, is.
-    - [x] I see a sentence where I call the System Objects essential for the workings of Circle.
+    - [x] I see a sentence where I call the System Objects essential for the workings of Encircle.
 But if you see the notation as separate from the runtime it does not seem that essential.
     - [x] So how do I reword this putting these ideas out of scope, without harming the integrity of the content?
     - [x] Hyp: In the original text I express that I feel system objects are essential, as a run-time, not for the notation.
     - [x] I keep seeing the idea of a runtime back.
 It's an interesting idea, but not in the anymore scope as I want to isolate it.
 I am reluctant to remove the text, because it is so nicely descriptive about that idea.
     - [x] All in all, I am still uneasy about multiple subjects now considered out of scope, being intermixed in the texts of this sub-project description.
     - [x] The 'other issues' seems to contain loose ideas not fully worked out, part of the aspects construct for instance, or about a run-time.
-It seems to me some of those ideas, e.g. under 'Other Issues' could be cut-pasted to out-of-scope Circle Language projects.
+It seems to me some of those ideas, e.g. under 'Other Issues' could be cut-pasted to out-of-scope Encircle Language projects.
     - [x] It seems the System Objects Spec Project Summary has a some content that is maybe lazily left in there, while they are also like future ideas?
     - [x] Q: The things that I now consider out of scope, that are mentioned in the sub-project planning documentation for System Objects, are those things even inside the actual language spec content for System Objects?
 Or is the language spec content also littered with now consider out of scope content?
     - [x] I read most of the content of the System Objects chapter.
 I forgot what for.
 To assess whether the topics in the planning docs about it even made it into the documentation.
 Maybe I can assess that later.